-- · RDIMMs and LRDIMMs must not be mixed. - · Up to two RDIMMs can be populated per channel regardless of rank count. - · Up to two LRDIMMs can be populated per channel regardless of rank count. - If memory modules with different speeds are installed, they will operate at the speed of the slowest installed memory module(s) or slower depending on the system DIMM configuration.
+- · RDIMMs and LRDIMMs must not be mixed. - x4 and x8 DRAM based memory modules can not be mixed.
+For more information, see the Mode-specific guidelines section. - Up to two RDIMMs can be populated per channel regardless of rank count. - Up to two LRDIMMs can be populated per channel regardless of rank count.

-- · Populate memory module sockets only if a processor is installed.
+- If memory modules with different speeds are installed, they will operate at the speed of the slowest installed memory module(s) or slower depending on the system DIMM configuration. - Populate memory module sockets only if a processor is installed.
 For single-processor systems, sockets A1 to A16 are available. - · Populate all the sockets with white release tabs first, followed by the black release tabs. - When mixing memory modules with different capacities, populate the sockets with memory modules with the highest capacity first.
-For example, if you want to mix 8 GB and 16 GB memory modules, populate 16 GB memory modules in the sockets with white release tabs and 8 GB memory modules in the sockets with black release tabs. - Memory modules of different capacities can be mixed provided other memory population rules are followed (for example, 8 GB and 16 GB memory modules can be mixed). - · Mixing of more than two memory module capacities in a system is not supported. - · Populate eight memory modules per processor (one DIMM per channel) at a time to maximize performance. - For optimal performance, populate one DIMM per channel with DDR4-2666 memory modules on the first slot of each memory channel.
+For example, if you want to mix 8 GB and 16 GB memory modules, populate 16 GB memory modules in the sockets with white release tabs and 8 GB memory modules in the sockets with black release tabs. - Memory modules of different capacities can be mixed provided other memory population rules are followed (for example, 8 GB and 16 GB memory modules can be mixed). - Mixing of more than two memory module capacities in a system is not supported. - · Populate eight memory modules per processor (1 DIMM per channel) at a time to maximize performance. - For optimal performance, populate one DIMM per channel with DDR4-2666 memory modules on the first slot of each memory channel.
 The first slot of each channel can be identified as the DIMM slots with white latches.
 For example, 64 GB system memory capacity can be divided into 8 x 8 GB DIMM slots.